The best out of 1044 Tarpon Fishing deals - enter destination and dates to check availability

-There's a reason why the King has been around for so long - all of the years of its evolution have been invested into learning how to put up a fight.
-This is why 63% of all hooked tarpon will break your line (there's research behind this claim), the majority of which will happen as soon as they suck up the bait or rocket out of the water.
+There's a reason why the King has been around for so long – all of the years of its evolution have been invested into learning how to put up a fight.
+They're known for breaking lines, which usually happens as soon as they suck up the bait or rocket out of the water.

 Do you think you have what it takes?
 You'll get hooked on hooking Tarpon.

 Tarpon grow slowly and can live up to 50 years.
-They reach reproductive maturity at 6-7 years, by when they're about 4ft large.
-Adults (15-30 years old) average at about 5 to 6ft in length and 100 to 150lbs in weight.
-The majority of hooked Tarpon of all ages will be between 25 and 80lbs, whereas once in a lifetime trophy catches are monoliths of up to 8ft and 300lbs.
+They reach reproductive maturity at 6–7 years, by when they're about 4' large.
+Adults (15–30 years old) average at about 5 to 6' in length and 100 to 150 lbs in weight.
+The majority of hooked Tarpon of all ages will be between 25 and 80l bs, whereas once in a lifetime trophy catches are monoliths of up to 8' and 300 lbs.